OpenNebula/website/content/product/virtual_machines_operation/virtual_machine_images/images.md

 Images of the previous types can also operate in two modes:

-* **Peristent**, the modifications you make to persistent images will be preserved after terminating the VM.
+* **Persistent**, the modifications you make to persistent images will be preserved after terminating the VM.
 There can be **only one VM** using a persistent Image at any given time.
 * **Non-Persistent**, the modifications will not be preserved after terminating the VM.
 Non-persistent Images can be used by multiple VMs at the same time as each one will work on its own copy.

 <a id="images-states"></a>